linkux-it/vimgalaxy/README.md

 - [init.vim](./init.vim) - Sources `config/main.vim`
 - [vimrc](./vimrc) - Sources `config/main.vim`

+## TODO:
+* Create Denite menu like spacemacs
+* Create ergonomic maps

 #### Basics
+Vim 8 has not full support unless plugins has support for it.

 <leader> is set to <space> all commands will fall into that same as [spacemacs].

 ###### javascript support